 Police legitimacy ‘hanging by a thread’ after Carrick rape case, say chiefs

-Chief constables Lucy D’Orsi and Lee Freeman have spoken out after serving officer Carrick’s 18-year campaign of abuse was revealed.
+Chief constables Lucy D’Orsi, Lee Freeman and Iain Livingstone have spoken out after serving officer Carrick’s 18-year campaign of abuse was revealed.

 Chief Constable of British Transport Police (BTP) Lucy D’Orsi expressed her shame and anger that a fellow officer had been free to carry out his 18-year campaign of abuse.